Yunus0or1/Guidelines-How_TO/Celery-Django in Production using Supervisor.md

  - To install Celery in production run this first.
    ```
    sudo apt-get install supervisor
+   sudo supervisord
    ```
+   Usually supervisor gets auto started.
+So using ***sudo supervisord*** command may throw error on same port opening.

  - Run this command to open conf file for celery worker
    ```
    sudo nano /etc/supervisor/conf.d/app-name-worker.conf